Cabra Dominican College: Buildings

 Redeveloped in 2017 to accommodate a new library at the college, O'Mara is made up of 10 classrooms, one of which is a general science lab.
 O'Mara is home to Boylan House.

 The permanent location of the Monica Farrelly Library, the Atrium contains the IT desk and a Library housing over 10,000 books, audiobooks and DVDs.

 An offshoot of O'Mara, this wing includes the St. Mary's Unit and the Learning Centre.
-At the western edge of the building is Student Services and the Maitron.
+At the western edge of the building is Student Services and the Matron.

-The St. Dominics Classrooms hold claim to multiple general use classrooms and a "Media Centre".
+The St. Dominic's Classrooms hold claim to a multitude of general use classrooms and a "Media Centre".

 Opened in 2003, the Fra Angelico Arts Centre's 5 classrooms are used for art, woodworking and metalwork.
 It acts as a general creative area, often used for construction of decorations around the college.
 The maintenance shed is technically a part of the building, although being only a small shed, garage, kitchen, and single classroom.
 It was announced in mid-2021 that the building would be renovated extensively, including the addition of a second floor.

 Caleruega Hall is the newest of Cabra's campus.
 Up until 2018, a small, corrugated-iron gym was located at the site, but was demolished as part of a series of renovations in the school.
 Its first use was for Cabra Celebrates 2019, but officially began use in the first term of the 2020 school year.
-The Hall is predominately used as a gym, but also includes a "Sports Office" and "Sports Shed".
+The Hall is predominantly used as a gym, but also includes a "Sports Office" and "Sports Shed".
 New improvements to the building include air conditioning and retractable, permanent bleachers.

-St. Dominic's Hall acts as a multipurpose auditorium, used primarily for drama lessons.
+St Dominic's Hall acts as a multipurpose auditorium, used primarily for drama lessons.
 SDH has welcomed performers to the school since 2017, some of which also perform at the Adelaide Fringe.

 Logo

-The Coat of Arms of Cabra Dominican College (incorrectly referred to as the College Crest) has changed once or twice since the school's foundation in 1886.
+The Coat of Arms of Cabra Dominican College has changed once or twice since the school's foundation in 1886.
 The design of the Escutcheon (shield) in the logo is based on the arms of the Dominican Order.
 The shield is divided evenly into eight gyrons, alternating sable and argent.
 These colours, more commonly called black and white, are the armourial colours of the Guzmán family, Guzmán being the family name of Saint Dominic, the founder of the Dominican Order.
 The black and white Cross in the centre of the shield was worn by the knights of the Order of Calatrava, a family of which St Dominic's mother was of.
 At each end of the cross is a stylised fleur-de-lis, called a 'Flowering of the Cross', which represents purity.
 The symbol above the shield (the crest) is a Five-pointed star, which is placed in memory of the star seen on St Dominic's forehead during his baptism.
 The motto below the shield is Latin text reading Veritas, which literally translates to 'Truth'.
 This is in reference to the role of a Dominican, which is to preach the Truth of God.